pkp/pkp-docs/learning-ojs/en/authoring.md

 ![](./assets/learning-ojs-authoring-category.png)

-You may see additional fields to complete, such as keywords.
+You may also see additional fields to complete, such as keywords.

 ![](./assets/learning-ojs-3-author-submission-step3-4.png)